A brief history of time zones

 Standard time, in terms of time zones, was not established in United States law until the Act of March 19, 1918, sometimes called the Standard Time Act.
 The act also established daylight saving time in the nation.
 Daylight saving time was repealed in 1919, but standard time in time zones remained in law, with the Interstate Commerce Commission (ICC) having the authority over time zone boundaries.

 Many countries adopted hourly time zones by the late 1920s.
 Many nations today use standard time zones but some places adopt half-hour deviations from standard time or use quarter hour deviations.
 Moreover, countries such as China use a single time zone even though their territory extends beyond the 15 degrees of longitude.

 Given a 24-hour day and 360 degrees of longitude around the Earth, it is obvious that the world's standard time zones have to be 15 degrees wide, on average.
-It is worth mentioning that some sources claim there are 24 standard time zones, while others say there are 25 time zones.
+Some sources claim there are 24 standard time zones, while others say there are 25 time zones.
 The perspective of the number of time zones depends on the definition of a time zone versus the International Date Line.
-The world also has non-standard time zones. timeanddate.com provides more details about standard and non-standard time zones.
-Readers wanting to know more about time zones and why we have them can also read general information on time zones.
+The world also has non-standard time zones.

 Note: timeanddate.com wishes to acknowledge sources such as Brannel Astronomy, the Library of Congress (USA), the National Institute of Standards and Technology (NIST), the UK’s National Maritime Museum, and The Canadian Encyclopedia, for historical information made available about time zones.
 It is also important to note that any mention of the United Kingdom (U.K.) or United States (U.S.A.) in this article refers to what is now considered to be the UK or USA.